 Principal

-The firm’s Principal, Kyle Boynton, is a former federal civil rights prosecutor and FBI Special Agent who is dedicated to safeguarding his clients’ rights and interests in high-stakes federal investigations and prosecutions.
-His legal analyses have been featured in articles by The Washington Post, The Atlantic, and CBS News.
-As a defense attorney, he brings a dedication to every client, with a focus on clear and consistent client communication, thorough independent review of the government’s case, honest assessments to aid clients in making informed decisions, and a fearless resolve to fight for acquittals at trial if necessary.
+The firm’s Principal, Kyle Boynton, is a former federal civil rights prosecutor and FBI Special Agent who safeguards his clients’ rights and interests in high-stakes federal investigations and prosecutions.
+As a defense attorney, Kyle is fiercely dedicated to every client, with a focus on clear and consistent client communication, thorough independent review of the government’s case, honest assessments to aid clients in making informed decisions, and a fearless resolve to fight for acquittals at trial if necessary.
+He is a member of the Criminal Justice Act Panel for the Eastern District of Virginia.

 Kyle began his legal career as a law clerk for a U.S. District Judge in the Alexandria Division of the Eastern District of Virginia.
 Prior to law school, he served as a Special Agent with the Federal Bureau of Investigation, where he investigated transnational organized crime rings, narcotics, public corruption, and money laundering.

-In addition to the Eastern District of Virginia, where he maintains his practice, Kyle has been admitted to practice in the Southern District of Florida, the District of Massachusetts, the Eastern District of Tennessee, the Middle District of Tennessee, the Western District of Virginia, the Northern District of the West Virginia, the Southern District of West Virginia, the Western District of Texas, and the Fifth Circuit Court of Appeals.
+Eastern District of Virginia, Western District of Virginia, U.S. District Court for the District of Columbia, and the Fourth Circuit Court of Appeals.
+Pending admission in the District of Maryland.
+Previously admitted to the Southern District of Florida, the District of Massachusetts, the Eastern District of Tennessee, the Middle District of Tennessee, the Northern District of the West Virginia, the Southern District of West Virginia, the Western District of Texas, and the Fifth Circuit Court of Appeals.

 Prior case results do not predict, guarantee, or assure a similar outcome in any future matter.
 Each case is different, and results depend on the specific facts and circumstances of each client’s situation.